Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

 Start the syncing process of the testnet node by following the guide for your platform :ref:`Ubuntu<ubuntu-node>`, :ref:`Docker<docker-node>`, :ref:`Windows<windows-node>`, or :ref:`MacOS<macos-node>`.

 You should find your node name on the `Concordium testnet dashboard <https://dashboard.testnet.concordium.com/>`__.
 It will take around 1-2 days until your testnet node is fully synced.
 You can observe the syncing process by watching the finalization length of your node.
-Wait until the `Fin Length` (finalization length) of your node is the same as the highest value used by the majority of nodes.
+Wait until the ``Fin Length`` (finalization length) of your node is the same as the highest value used by the majority of nodes.

 .. image:: ./images/pb_tutorial_13.png
    :width: 100 %

 ..
 Note::
    It is a good practice to enable inbound connection on the port 8889 (testnet) in your instance.
-You can allow inbound connection from any IPv4 and IPv6 address, by selecting `0.0.0.0/0` and `::/0` on the port 8889.
+You can allow inbound connection from any IPv4 and IPv6 address, by selecting ``0.0.0.0/0`` and ``::/0`` on the port 8889.
 This is not mandatory for the node to sync but it will make your node a good network participant.
 Feel free to skip this step if you are not feeling confident editing the inbound connection rules of your instance.

 .. image:: ./images/pb_tutorial_12.png
    :width: 100 %

+.. _interacting_with_your_testnet_node:

 Interacting with your testnet node
 ==================================

-You are now ready to download the :ref:`Concordium Client<concordium-node-and-client-download-testnet>` package.
-Please rename the package to just `concordium-client` in case it has some version annotation so you can follow the commands in this guide easily.
+You are now ready to download the :ref:`concordium-client<concordium-node-and-client-download-testnet>` package.
+Please rename the package to just ``concordium-client`` in case it has some version annotation so you can follow the commands in this guide easily.

 ..
 Note::
    If you are not using ubuntu as operation system the following screenshots look differently.
 Please remember to adjust the following commands based on your operation system if you are not using ubuntu.

-Move to the folder that you downloaded the concordium client to.
-You can check if you are in the correct folder when you see the output `concordium-client` from the command:
+Move to the folder that you downloaded the ``concordium-client`` to.
+You can check if you are in the correct folder when you see the output ``concordium-client`` from the command:

 .. code-block:: console